Thorn51/code_incubator_api/README.md

 This api is designed to serve the [Code Incubator client](https://github.com/Thorn51/code_incubator_client).
 The API provides services to perform all CRUD operations.
 A summary of the endpoints and example of data can be found below.

+The API is deployed to Heroku.

 ## Authorization

-All of the endpoints in the Code Incubator API require authorization.
+All of the endpoints in the Code Incubator API are routed through authorization middleware.
 The first level of authorization requires a basic token.
 At this point, there is no mechanism in place to generate and share API tokens for use with the API.

-The second level of authorization requires a user to be logged into the applicaiton.
+The second level of authorization requires a user to be logged into the application.
 Without user authentication users are unable to visit protected endpoints.

 # Enpoints

-`[ Base URL: rocky-beyond-84426.herokuapp.com/api ]`
+`[ Base URL: rocky-beyond-84426.herokuapp.com ]`

-## /ideas
+## /api/ideas

-**`GET` /ideas**
+### **`GET` /ideas**

 Authorization -> API Token